Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - VxWorks: [How to Setup and Run Azure SDK for Embedded C IoT Hub Client and Provisioning Client Samples on VxWorks](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md)

+### Community Samples

+Beyond the samples above, created, maintained and supported by Microsoft, there are additional samples created and maintained by the community:

+- Raspberry Pi Pico: [Azure IoT Hub RPI Pico LDR with Cloud to Device Methods](https://github.com/djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/tree/master/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM) created and maitained by [David Jones](https://github.com/djaus2), Microsoft MVP Windows Embedded and IoT App Developer.

+If you have any issues with the community samples please let the owner know.

+If you wish to see the link to your sample published here, please refer to the [Contributing](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/docs/iot/README.md#contributing) session in this page.

 To view scenario-focused examples using the API calls, please view the Azure IoT Client [introductory examples](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/docs/iot/README.md#examples).
 General [coding patterns](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/docs/iot/coding_patterns.md) that are MQTT stack agnostic are also available to view.

 ## Github Codespaces